Mauritz Stiller

-Mauritz Stiller (born Moshe Stiller, 17 July 1883 – 18 November 1928) was a Swedish film director of Finnish Jewish origin, best known for discovering Greta Garbo and bringing her to America.

-Stiller had been a pioneer of the Swedish film industry, writing and directing many short films from 1912.
+Mauritz Stiller (born Moshe Stiller, 17 July 1883 – 8 November 1928) was a Swedish-Finnish film director of Jewish origin, best known for discovering Greta Garbo and bringing her to America.
+Stiller was a pioneer of the Swedish film industry, writing and directing many short films from 1912.
 When Metro-Goldwyn-Mayer invited him to Hollywood as a director, he arrived with his new discovery Greta Gustafsson, whose screen name Greta Garbo is believed to have been his suggestion.

-After frequent disagreements with studio executives at MGM and Paramount Pictures, Stiller returned to Sweden, where he died soon afterwards.
+After frequent disagreements with studio executives at MGM and Paramount Pictures, Stiller returned to Sweden, where he died soon afterward.

-Life
+Early life

-Moshe Stiller was born in Helsinki.
-His family was of Ashkenazi Jewish heritage, having lived in Russia and Poland before settling in Finland, these countries being part of the Russian Empire.
+Moshe Stiller was born on 17 July 1883 in Helsinki.
+His family was of Ashkenazi Jewish heritage, having lived in Russia and Poland before settling in Finland, these countries being ruled by the Russian Empire at that time.
 After his father's death when he was four, his mother committed suicide.
 He was raised by family friends.
 From an early age, Stiller was interested in acting.
-His talents did not go unnoticed, and soon Stiller was offered the opportunity to practice and display his acting skills in the theaters of Helsinki and Åbo in Finland.
+His talents did not go unnoticed, and soon Stiller was offered the opportunity to practise and display his acting skills in the theatres of Helsinki and Turku in Finland.

-Drafted into the army of Czar Nicholas II — Finland was at the time an autonomous Grand Duchy of Finland, part of Russia — rather than report for duty he fled the country for exile, and settled in Sweden.
+Drafted into the army of Czar Nicholas II — Finland was at the time the Grand Duchy of Finland, an autonomous state ruled by the Russian Czars — rather than report for duty he fled the country and settled in Sweden.
 He became a Swedish citizen in 1921.

 Career

 By 1912, Stiller had become involved with Sweden's rapidly developing silent film industry.
 He began by writing scripts, acting and directing in short films but within a few years gave up acting to devote his time to writing and directing.
 He was soon directing feature-length productions, and his 1918 work Thomas Graals bästa barn (Thomas Graal's First Child), starring Karin Molander, and with Victor Sjöström in the leading role, received much acclaim.

 By 1920, having directed more than 35 films, including Sir Arne's Treasure and Erotikon, Stiller was a leading figure in Swedish filmmaking.
-He also directed The Blizzard starring a young Einar Hanson and based on the Selma Lagerlöf novel En herrgårdssägen.
+He also directed The Blizzard, starring a young Einar Hanson and based on the Selma Lagerlöf novel En herrgårdssägen (English: The Tale of a Manor).